 A joint that has been prepared by a cannabis vendor, dispensary, or brand.
 Prerolls are consumer-ready and eliminate the hassle of grinding, rolling, and sealing cannabis flower into a joint.
-Prerolls are typically available in strain-specific flavors and vary in weight and potency.
+Prerolled joints are typically available in strain-specific flavors and vary in weight and potency.

 “I’ve got a six-pack of prerolls that should tide us over this weekend.”

-“Combine any Barewoods preroll with a vanilla milkshake and you’ll know nirvana.”
+“Combine any Barewoods cannabis preroll with a vanilla milkshake and you’ll know nirvana.”

 What are Prerolls?

 Prerolls are essentially premade joints.
-Cannabis producers, cultivators, and retailers far and wide now offer branded prerolls, much to users’ delight.
+Cannabis producers, cultivators, and retailers now offer branded prerolls, much to users’ delight.
 They generally consist of a wrap or paper, ground cannabis, and a filter or crutch lodged firmly at the preroll’s base.
-Some are sold in individual tubes, while others are packaged together as multi-packs; however, as varied as the packaging may be, Preroll sizing can run from the length of a pinky finger to the length of a smartphone.
-Prerolls offer consumers a relatively inexpensive, disposable, all-in-one experience that caters to individuals and to groups alike.
+Some are sold in individual tubes, while others are packaged together as multi-packs.
+As varied as the packaging may be, preroll sizing can run from the length of a pinky finger to the length of a smartphone.
+Prerolls offer consumers a relatively inexpensive, disposable, all-in-one experience that caters to individuals and groups alike.

 Why use Prerolls?

-Prerolls provide consumers with manyadvantages, from convenience to storability and everything in between.
+Prerolls provide consumers with many advantages, from convenience to storability and everything in between.
 Consider a group of friends looking to hang out together on a Friday night.
 To enjoy cannabis together, they would need to grind their nugs before loading up a bong or carefully rolling the herb into joints, whatever their delivery method of choice may be.
-If they were to plan on twaxing their weed, they would need to set up a small station with the necessary supplies to prep their bud.
+If they were to plan on twaxing their weed (rolling their joint in a ribbon of shatter), they would need to set up a small station with the necessary supplies to prep their bud.
 This ceremonious ritual is loved by some, but many appreciate the convenience of a preroll.